-Specialist in innovative news gathering and digital distribution techniques
+Fearless innovator in online and mobile news gathering and distribution techniques

-Accomplished at managing, creating and teaching in new technology
+Expert at managing, creating and teaching journalism and technology

 Authority on media ethics